websemantics/semantic-dojo/README.md

 ### [Dev]
 #### Changes

-- CSS fixes and improve visual for the Tab widget @ 19th Nov 2015
-- Implementation of the Tree widget @ 19th Nov 2015
+##### 27th Nov 2015
-- Semantic UI / dijit menus with dijitTooltipDialog via custom class 'dijitTooltipDialogMenu' @ 27th Nov 2015
+- Semantic UI / dijit menus with dijitTooltipDialog via custom class 'dijitTooltipDialogMenu'
 - Support for icons in menu items
 - Adding examples for Dropdown Menus using TooltipDialog for Semantic UI and Dijit.

+##### 19th Nov 2015
+- CSS fixes and improve visual for the Tab widget
+- Implementation of the Tree widget

 ### [1.1] - 2015-08-31
 #### Changed